 An MRD can serve as the first step in bringing an innovative idea to life.
 The MRD reveals the information necessary to create an innovative solution to the problem.
 If we take each word on its own merit, we can gain some insight into an MRD.

-Market is the Key Word in Market Requirements
+Market is the keyword in Market Requirements

 Use Market Requirements to Develop New Products and Services

 The first and most important word for product innovation is “market”.
-Classically defined, a market is “a group of consumers/customers interested in solving a particular problem, has the resources to purchase a solution, and are permitted by laws or other regulations to acquire the solution.”
+Classically defined, a market is “a group of consumers/customers interested in solving a particular problem, has the resources to purchase a solution, and is permitted by laws or other regulations to acquire the solution.”
 Personas, both user and buyer, are often created to represent the market.
-So the first step in developing an MRD to specify and understand the market.
+So the first step in developing an MRD is to specify and understand the market.

-Invest in innovation to grow
+Invest in innovation to grow, customer, customer-centric

 Innovation is the key to long-term growth